Federated Learning with Nesterov Accelerated Gradient: Introduction

-Experimentally, we use different models such as linear regression, logistic regression, and convolutional neural network (CNN) based on MNSIT and CIFAR-10 detasets, to test the performance of FedNAG.
+Experimentally, we use different models such as linear regression, logistic regression, CNN, and DNN based on MNIST, CIFAR-10, and CIFAR-100 datasets, to test the performance of FedNAG.
 We analyze the impact of different factors such as number of workers, number of local updates between two global aggregataion $\tau$, and momentum coefficient.
-The experiment shows that FedNAG outperforms FedAvg under a wide range of settings.
+We also conduct a trace-driven simulation to emulate a MEC environment to test the real-world total training time consisting of computation delay and communication delay.
+The experiment shows that FedNAG increases the learning accuracy by 3--24\% and decreases the total training time by 11--70\% compared with FedMom~\cite{huo2020faster} and FedAvg under a wide range of settings.